Bilateral/Consolidation Chart Patterns Trading

 - Symmetric Triangles - Consolidation chart patterns

-- Rectangles - Ranging market
+- Rectangles - Oscillating market

 Symmetrical Triangle Patterns - Consolidation Chart Setup Patterns

 Symmetrical triangles patterns are patterns with converging trend lines that form a consolidation period in the price movement.
-The technical buy point from a symmetrical triangle chart pattern is the upside break, while a down-side break is a technical sell signal.
+The technical buy point from a symmetrical triangle chart pattern is the upside break, while a down-side break is a technical sell trading signal.
 Ideally, a market breaks out from a symmetrical triangle prior to reaching the apex of the triangle chart pattern & the price breakout can either move upwards or downwards.

 When these consolidation pattern setups form we say that the market is taking a break before deciding the next price direction to take.